kkinglis/kkinglis.github.io/profile.md

 ## Professional Experience

 **October 2014 - Present**: PhD Student at the University of Liverpool, UK.
 PhD Project: Investigation of defect chemistry and Li ion dynamics of new fast Li ion conductors through the use of solid-state NMR spectroscopy.
 Supervisors: Prof. Matthew J. Rosseinsky and Dr. Frédéric Blanc

-**September 2010 - June 2014**: First Class Honours MChem in Chemistry at the University of Surrey, UK.
+**September 2010 - June 2014**: MChem in Chemistry at the University of Surrey, UK.
+Graduated with a First Class Honours.
 Masters Project: Rotating Disk Electrode study of the Oxygen Reduction Reaction on Pt/C catalyst in aqueous Potassium Hydroxkide solution containing cationic organic molecules.
 Supervisor: Prof. John R. Varcoe [Link](http://www.surrey.ac.uk/chemistry/people/john_varcoe/)

 ## Teaching Experience

+**CHEM356** 3rd year project student - supervision and assistance in acquiring, processing and interpreting data

 **CHEM245** Preparative Chemistry: Synthesis and Characterisation -- Inorganic labs, workshops and marking reports